microsoft/Data-Science-For-Beginners/4-Data-Science-Lifecycle/14-introduction-to-data-science-lifecycle/README.md

 -	Is the data of acceptable quality for this problem?
 -	If I discover additional information through this data, should we consider changing or redefining the goals?

 ## Processing

 The processing stage of the lifecycle focuses on discovering patterns in the data as well as modeling.
 Some techniques used to in the processing stage requires statistical methods to uncover the patterns.
 Typically, this would be a tedious task for a human to do with a large data set and will rely on computers to do the heavy lifting to speed up the process.
 This stage is also where data science and machine learning will intersect.
 As you learned in the first lesson, machine learning is the process of building models to understand the data.
 Models are a representation of the relationship between variables in the data that help predict outcomes.

 Common techniques used in this stage are covered in the ML for Beginners curriculum.
 Follow the links to learn more about them:

-- Classification:  Organizing data into categories for more efficient use.
+- [Classification](https://github.com/microsoft/ML-For-Beginners/tree/main/4-Classification):  Organizing data into categories for more efficient use.
-- Clustering: Grouping data into similar groups.
+- [Clustering](https://github.com/microsoft/ML-For-Beginners/tree/main/5-Clustering): Grouping data into similar groups.
-- Regression: Determine the relationships between variables to predict or forecast values
+- [Regression](https://github.com/microsoft/ML-For-Beginners/tree/main/2-Regression): Determine the relationships between variables to predict or forecast values.

 ## Maintaining
 In the diagram of lifecycle, you may have noticed that maintenance sits between capturing and processing.
 Maintenance is an ongoing process of managing, storing and securing the data throughout the process of a project and should be taken into consideration throughout the entirety of the project.